Search This Blog

 Thinking Differently: Transformation from Individual to a Group and to a Team

-But, little do many recognize that what differentiates a team from a group.
-A set of individuals with a like mindset may be assembled to a form a group but if each individual has an agenda that is larger than the common goal of the group, then, the team still not established.
+But little do many recognize what differentiates a team from a group.
+A set of individuals with a like mindset may be assembled to form a group but if everyone has an agenda that is larger than the common goal of the group, then, the team still not established.
 The group may be best represented by the Forming and Storming stages as espoused by Tuckerman where the team is still dependent on the leader to make the decisions for the team.
-As the group member’s polarity on priorities is aligned towards the common business, they morph as teams entering into the later stages of Norming and Performing.
+As the group member’s polarity on priorities is aligned towards the common business, they morph as teams entering the later stages of Norming and Performing.

 Stephen Kohn, the president of Work & People Solutions of a management and training firm, along with his senior partner Vincent O’Connell consolidated their management and training experience to identify six key traits of an effective team (Kohn and O’Connell, 2007).
 One of these six habits includes the lateral thinking promoting how teams can innovate and invigorate by working towards common goals avoiding ineffective arguments.
 Often, the thinking process is associated with the systematic way of logical breakdown of ideas.

-The next stage explores invoking additional ideas that could offset the downside and enhance the benefits similar to an effective and proactive risk management approach.
+The next stage explores invoking additional ideas that could offset the downside and enhance the benefits like an effective and proactive risk management approach.
 The techniques such as force field analysis are good tools to explore for teams besides brainstorming, Delphi and Wideband Delphi approaches as they evaluate the ideas for execution friendliness if bound by time constraints.
-This fifth domain of additional idea generation is the Green hat.
-The final hat, called Blue hat, puts on the tactical glasses to operationalize and institutionalize the idea by streamlining the processes necessary to execute.
+This fifth domain of additional idea generation is the green hat.
+The final hat, called blue hat, puts on the tactical glasses to operationalize and institutionalize the idea by streamlining the processes necessary to execute.

 References